ibnuda/fpmortals/manuscript/complete.md

   final case class Err(msg: String)(implicit val meta: Meta)
 ~~~~~~~~

-Although `Err` is referentially transparent, the implicit construction of a
-`Meta` does **not** appear to be referentially transparent from a natural reading:
-two calls to `Meta.gen` (invoked implicitly when creating an `Err`) will produce
-different values because the location in the source code impacts the returned
-value:

 Walau `Err` dapat dirujuk secara transparan, konstruksi implisit dari sebuah
 `Meta` secara sekilas tidak terlihat bisa dirujuk secara transparan bila
 dibaca seperti biasa: dua panggilan ke `Meta.gen` (dipanggil secara implisit